learn-co-curriculum/gradient-descent-step-sizes-lab/README.md

 ### Setting up our initial regression line

-Once again, we'll take take a look at revenues of movies to predict revenue.
+Once again, we'll take a look at revenues of movies to predict revenue.

 ```python